 The motherboard fully supports PCI Express, the latest I/O interconnect technology that speeds up the PCI bus.
-PCI Express features point-to-point serial interconnections between devices and allows higher clockspeeds by carrying data in packets.
+PCI ExpressTM features point-to-point serial interconnections between devices and allows higher clockspeeds by carrying data in packets.
 This high speed interface is software compatible with existing PCI or PCI-X specifications.
 See page 2-18 for details.

-Gigabit LAN solution 🚆 🍣
+Gigabit and wireless LAN solutions 🚟 🍣

-The motherboard comes with an onboard Gigabit LAN controller to provide a total solution for your networking needs.
-The onboard Broadcom BCM5721 controller uses the PCI Express interface and the BCM5705E Gigabit LAN controller uses the PCI interface with a network throughput close to Gigabit bandwidth.
-See page 2-25 for details.
+The motherboard comes with an onboard Gigabit LAN controller to provide a total solution for your wired networking needs.
+The onboard Broadcom BCM5751 Gigabit LAN controller uses the PCI Express interface and has network throughput close to Gigabit bandwidth.
+The motherboard also comes with the ASUS proprietary Wi-Fi slot that supports an optional WiFi-b/g card for your wireless Internet, LAN, and file sharing requirements.
+See page 2-18 for details.